 Often I will involve a financial planner and a vocational consultant for a limited set of services to help get focus in these important areas.

 Since you have been a full time mom for many years, I would send you to see a vocational consultant, who would work with you to assess your interests and skills, and then help you develop reasonable employment options.
 The vocational consultant might also suggest a training course to help you qualify for more than a minimum wage position.

 I would not recommend that you simply get a minimum wage job right away, because I would like for you to aim higher than that, and you need to do that now, while you have the opportunity for some transition help from your husband.
 You certainly deserve that after having spent the equivalent of one career serving as a full time homemaker and child-raising expert!

-In many states, Family Law Judges are empowered to make orders for employment rehabilitation for stay at home spouses, including training fees, spousal support and an allowance for child care that is made necessary by a mother’s return to the work force.
+In California, family law judges are empowered to make orders for employment rehabilitation for stay at home spouses, including training fees, spousal support and an allowance for child care that is made necessary by a mother’s return to the work force.
 Here, work with a vocational consultant is crucial, because it provides a practical and responsible approach to the situation, supported by an expert in the field.

 Guest Author Donna Beck Weaver is a Certified Specialist in Family Law, State Bar of California Board of Legal Specialization with 30 years of experience.
 Ms. Weaver is the co-founder of the Los Angeles Collaborative Family Law Association (LACFLA), a Board member of the International Academy of Collaborative Practitioners (IACP) and a fellow of the American Academy of Matrimonial Lawyers (AAML).
 Ms. Weaver was named a Super-Lawyer of Southern California for the past two years and her practice is located in Santa Monica, California.